 - Click on Set permission as shown below

-- Next, select the desired permissions that are needed for a specific user group as shown below.
+- Nonetheless, select the desired permissions needed for a specific user group, as shown below.

-- Finally click on set Permissions.
-These right will be assigned automatically to all members of the User Group.
+- Finally, click on Set Permissions.
+However, These right will be assigned automatically to all members of the User Group.